C. Thomas Howell: 1990s

 achieved success in the film Gettysburg, which was popular with history buffs and history classrooms.
-Next, he starred as Mike, a motorcycle courier in the poorly received Mad Dogs and Englishmen (U.S. title: Shameless) with Elizabeth Hurley.
+In 1995, he starred as Mike, a motorcycle courier in the poorly received Mad Dogs and Englishmen (U.S. title: Shameless) with Elizabeth Hurley.

 Following this, Howell starred in Payback and then played gangster Baby Face Nelson in the film of the same name.
-He went on to direct and star in the 1996 direct-to-video release, Pure Danger, which also featured Teri Ann Linn and prop comic, Carrot Top.
+He starred in and made his directorial debut with the 1996 direct-to-video release Pure Danger, which also featured Teri Ann Linn and comic Carrot Top.

 2000s

 In 2000, Howell played a doctor stranded on a deserted island after a plane crash in the television show Amazon.
 In 2004, he played serial killer Kenneth Bianchi in The Hillside Strangler.

 In 2005, he starred in H. G. Wells' War of the Worlds, one of three 2005 adaptations of the novel The War of the Worlds by H. G. Wells.
 Howell directed and starred in a straight-to-DVD sequel War of the Worlds 2: The Next Wave in 2008.
 Also in 2005, he reunited with his Secret Admirer co-star Lori Loughlin when he had a recurring role on her television show Summerland as Zac Efron's father.
 Howell appeared as a doctor in The Poseidon Adventure, an adaptation of the 1972 film of the same name.
 His father's first (uncredited) stunt co-ordination was for the original film.

 In 2006, Howell starred in Hoboken Hollow.
 He also became a supporter of the production company The Asylum, which produced his straight-to-DVD films.
 In 2008, Howell directed and starred in The Day the Earth Stopped, a mockbuster intended to capitalize on The Day the Earth Stood Still.

 Beginning in 2009, Howell guest starred in Criminal Minds on CBS as serial killer George Foyet (The Boston Reaper), a recurring villain based on The Boston Strangler.
-Also beginning in 2009, he played the role of Officer Bill 'Dewey' Dudek, a police officer recovering from alcoholism, in the L.A. police drama Southland.
+Also beginning in 2009, he played the role of Officer Bill "Dewey" Dudek, a police officer recovering from alcoholism, in the L.A. police drama Southland.

-2010s
+2010s and 2020s

 In 2011, Howell guest starred as an inmate on The Glades and in Torchwood: Miracle Day.

 Howell appeared in the 2012 film The Amazing Spider-Man.

 Starting in 2015, Howell has had a recurring role as Dr. Daniel Stinger in the Freeform show Stitchers.
 In 2017, he had a recurring role as Ash Spenser, a retired Navy SEAL, in the CBS show SEAL Team.

 In 2016 and 2018, Howell had a recurring guest-star role as Paul Belmont, a United States Navy Lieutenant Commander at Camp Pendleton, in Seasons 1 and 3 of Animal Kingdom.